Broken Hand Physical Therapy Exercises

 Physical Therapy for Your Hand

-The hand therapists at NYC hand physical therapy center have a variety of methods at their disposal.
+The hand therapists at Brooklyn hand physical therapy center have a variety of methods at their disposal.
 Which exercises or techniques your therapist employs depends on your injury.
 To help you regain use of your fingers independent of each other — and harness the greatest flexibility and strength possible in your hands — your physical therapist uses methods that may include:

 - Massage to loosen constricted muscles and tendons